AntonioDelCastillo/Data-Analysis-Portfolio/README.md

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

+# Index:

+* How I started?
+* What tools I use?
+* Soft skills
+* Current works
+* Current skill learning
+* How to contact me?

 # 🏃 A bit about myself:

 While I was in my Calculus II lecture in my Mechanical Engineering Grade, I heard Ms. Ruiz say: "Statistics is not maths".